“At a glance”

 Who was Fernand Léger?

-Fernand Léger (1881-1955) was an important figure in Cubism and he was inspired by well-known artists such as Picasso and George Braque.
+Fernand Léger (1881-1955) was a major figure in Cubism and was inspired by famous artists such as Picasso and George Braque.

-In his early works, he created his own form of cubism, known as tubism.
+In his early works, he created his own form of cubism, known as turbism.

-He grew up in a family that ran the cattle trade in Normandy.
-However, his own way of life became quite different when he was sent to Caen to train as an architect.
+He grew up in a cattle trading family in Normandy.
+However, his own life path changed when he was sent to Caen to train as an architect.

-After studying architecture and after completing his military service in 1903, he, like many other well-known French artists, was admitted to the art school “L’école des Arts Décoratifs” in Paris.
+After studying architecture and completing his military service in 1903, he, like many other famous French artists, was admitted to the art school “L’ecole des Arts Décoratifs” in Paris.

-During his studies at the art school, he made his living making architectural drawings and retouching photographs.
+While studying at art school, he made a living making architectural drawings and retouching photographs.

 Fernand Léger was clearly influenced by World War I

-Fernand Léger was drafted into service for the French Army in 1914 and spent two years on the front of the Argonne.
-In 1916, he nearly died after a German mustard gas attack.
+Fernand Léger was drafted into the French army in 1914 and spent two years at the front in Argonne.
+In 1916, he almost died after a German attack with mustard gas.

-During his subsequent convalescence stay in Villepinte, in 1917 he painted “The Card Players”, a painting that, with monstrous robot-like figures, came to define his future years.
+During his subsequent convalescence in Villepinte in 1917, he painted “The Card Players”, a painting that, with its monstrous robot-like figures, would come to define his future years.
 The painting was a clear expression of his experiences in the war.

-The war in many respects came to define his artistic expression over the next ten years and his works from this period are today referred to as his “mechanical works”.
+The war would in many ways define his artistic expression for the next ten years and his works from this period are today referred to as his “mechanical works”.

-Throughout the 1930s, Léger expressed himself through more organic forms and in the 1950s he, again, renewed his idiom by using black contours together with colouredoverlapping surfaces.
+Throughout the 1930s, Léger expressed himself through more organic forms, and in the 1950s he renewed his idiom again by using black outlines together with colored overlapping surfaces.

-A famous example of this is “The Great Parade” from 1954, which today is exhibited at the Guggenheim Art Museum in New York.
+A famous example of this is “The Grand Parade” from 1954, which is now on display at the Guggenheim Museum of Art in New York.

-Although Fernand Léger was primarily a painter, he also unfolded in other art forms.
-Among other things, as a filmmaker in collaboration with Dudley Murphy, George Antheil and Man Ray, he created the futuristic film “Ballet Mécanique” from 1924.
-In his older days he also worked as a sculptor.
+Although Fernand Léger was primarily a painter, he was also active in other art forms.
+As a filmmaker, he collaborated with Dudley Murphy, George Antheil and Man Ray to create the futuristic film “Ballet Mecanique” from 1924, and in his later years he also worked as a sculptor.

-In 1949, he founded a small ceramic workshop in Biot, which has since been transformed into the Fernand Léger Museum, as we experience it today.
-It was his wife Nadia Khodasevich Léger who was the initiator of the museum.
+In 1949, he founded a small ceramic workshop in Biot, which has since been transformed into the Fernand Léger Museum we see today.
+It was his wife Nadia Khodasevich Légerwho was the initiator of the museum.

 10 interesting things about Fernand Léger

-This video (in French) tells 10 interesting things that can be valuable information before a visit to the Fernand Léger museum.
+This video (in French) tells 10 interesting facts that can be valuable information before visiting the Fernand Léger museum.

-In 2008, a Léger painting was sold for just under $ 40 million
+In 2008, a Léger painting sold for almost 40 million dollars

-That Fernand Léger is one of the world’s most sought-after artists today, a sale in the United States in 2008 clearly testifies.
-The painting “Étude pour la femme en bleu” was sold at a Sotheby’s auction for over a staggering $39,241,000.
+The fact that Fernand Léger is one of the most sought-after artists in the world today is clearly demonstrated by a sale in the USA in 2008.
+The painting “Étude por la femme en bleu” was sold at a Sotheby’s auction for a staggering 39,241,000 dollars.

 Open every day except Tuesdays,